omouren/external-var-dumper-bundle/README.md

 The **ExternalVarDumperBundle** allows you to redirect Symfony dumps (VarDumper) to an external web service.
 Usefull to debug applications like REST APIs, background console commands or other applications that you don't have a direct output or that you can't break with a dump in the middle of the response.

-In case of a classic request, queries to the external web service will occure after the response, in the kernel terminate.
-In case of a console command, it will occure instantanetly (to allow to debug console command that run indefinitely like consumers)

 ## Installation

 Via Composer